apex/up/docs/04-configuration.md

 ### Crash Recovery

-Another benefit of using Up as a reverse proxy is performing crash recovery, restarting your server upon crashing and re-attempting the request before responding to the client with an error.
+Another benefit of using Up as a reverse proxy is performing crash recovery.
+Up will retry idempotent requests upon failure, and upon crash it will restart your server and re-attempt before responding to the client.

 By default the back-off is configured as: